jimshowalter/architecture-enforcer/README.md

 * PERFORMANCE: Instead of creating the entire graph with pf-CDA (which can be gigantic for large codebases) and then ignoring a bunch of classes, see if there's a way to pass in a filter when initializing the pf-CDA workspace.

+* HYGIENE: Start tracking these todos in a bug-tracking system.

 * HYGIENE: Add one or more code-quality tools to the build.
 For example, findbugs, errorprone, etc.

 * HYGIENE: There is repetitive "Utils.called" call-tracking code in the architecture-enforcer-sample project that probably could be simplified via aspects.